w314/notes/javaNotes/javaTopics.md

 The Handler interface has a void return type.
 You use a method like ctx.result(result), ctx.json(obj), or ctx.future(future) to set the response which will be returned to the user.

-### Context Object
+### Javalin Context Object

-The Context object provides you with everything you need to handle a http-request.
-It contains the underlying servlet-request and servlet-response, and a bunch of getters and setters.
+- this object contains request and response information and functionality
+- getting info from request: pathParam() or bodyAsClass()
+- sending info to the client: result() or json()

 Request methods